Atlanta Streetcar Tour

 Stop 2: Visit Margaret Mitchell Square at Park Place.
 The cascading waterfall and columned sculpture are a monument to “Gone With the Wind” author Margaret Mitchell.
 Behind the park is the Atlanta-Fulton Public Library Central branch, where Mitchell’s library card, the typewriter she used to write “Gone With the Wind” and a selection of books from her personal collection are on display.

-Stop 3: Grab lunch at the Sweet Auburn Curb Market.
+Stop 3: Grab lunch at the Municipal Market.
 This lively culinary complex is Atlanta’s oldest public market.
 Local vendors, chefs and restaurateurs own the popular stalls throughout the Curb Market, including Grindhouse Killer Burgers, Bell Street Burritos and Sweet Auburn Bakery, among many others.

 Stop 4: After lunch, stop at Edgewood at Hillard for a stroll on Edgewood Avenue to peruse the Living Walls murals sprinkled along the streetscape.
 Living Walls are located throughout the city in an effort to promote, educate and change perspectives about public space in Atlanta communities via street art.